Translation disclaimer (Translation disclaimer)

 A prospective candidate must also meet one of four qualifications:

-For more information on a candidate’s qualifications, visit: Qualifications (Electoral Commission).
+For more about this, visit: Qualifications (Electoral Commission).

-A prospective candidate must also not be disqualified.
-Details of what can disqualify a person from standing as candidate are on the nomination forms and the Electoral Commission’s website, visit: Disqualifications (Electoral Commission).
+A prospective candidate must not be disqualified.
+Details of what can disqualify a person are on the nomination forms and the Electoral Commission's website, visit: Disqualifications.

 Paperwork